 - the importance of carrying medication with them at all times; and

 The following responsibility checklist includes things you can do to assist in the management of your child’s asthma while participating.

 Step 1: Establish a process to identify that your child has asthma.

 Tell the program and staff that your child has asthma.
 When the registration form asks about health information, inform them about your child’s asthma and use of asthma medicines.

-Consider having your child wear medical identification (e.g., a MedicAlert™ bracelet or similar item) to identify that he or she has asthma.
+Consider having your child wear medical identification (For example, a MedicAlert™ bracelet or similar item) to identify that he or she has asthma.

 Step 2: Ensure your child has easy access to asthma medication.

 Complete and return any required medication administration forms.